-I have made Vail, Colorado my hometown by choice.
+Our family has made Vail, Colorado our hometown by choice.
 And, the holidays in Vail is one of the reasons.
 Vail is truly an alpine winter wonderland with lights twinkling in the snow covered pine trees all winter long.
 With majestic snow covered mountains, bountiful outdoor activities and creative culinary offerings Vail has something for everyone.

 Vail Holiday Events

 There was a time that we traveled during the holidays, but no more.
 Now our family enjoys taking advantage of the special Vail holiday events.
 The town of Vail offers a variety of events throughout the season.
 In addition, there’s just something magical about the ambiance of an alpine village covered in snow with lights twinkling and bells ringing.